-(c) Peer review
+(b) Peer review

-The Asian JM is a peer-reviewed publication.
-All articles for consideration will undergo a double-blind peer review process, in which the identity of the Referee is withheld from the author and vice versa.
-The review process may take between 3-4 weeks.
+AP academic journals are peer-reviewed publications.
+For certain journals, articles for consideration will undergo a double-blind peer review process, in which the identity of the Referee is withheld from the author and vice versa.
+The review process may take between 2-3 weeks.